I18n

 switchLocale

 Switch the locale at runtime.
-Calling this method will update the locale
+Calling this method will update the locale, and the fallbackLocale.

 import I18n from '@ioc:Adonis/Addons/I18n'